alexanderkozlenko/random-org/.github/README.md

 - The client supports operation cancellation via cancellation token.
 - The client supports usage of a custom HTTP message invoker.
-- The client respects service advisory delay between generation requests not longer than `24` hours.
-- The `string` is the only supported type for the optional user data parameter.
+- The client supports only `string` as the type for an optional user data parameter.
-- The `base64` is the only supported format for BLOBs in JSON.
+- The client uses only `base64` as a BLOB format in JSON.
-- The `10` is the only supported base for integers in JSON.
+- The client uses only `10` as a base for integers in JSON.

 ## Code Examples